simaple-team/simaple/docs/modules/simulate_en.rst

 Refer to the documentation in ``pydantic.BaseModel`` for more information.

 Thirdly, we define a default state via ``get_default_state``.
-All Components must define a method to specify and deliver an initial value when an Entity defined in the Component's State is not supplied as a parameter.
+All Components must define a method to specify and deliver an initial value when an Entity required for one of the Component's Reducers is missing.
 Some Entities have default values defined elsewhere; for example, ``dynamics`` is defined in ``global_property.py``.
 The keys used here must match the variable names in the previously declared ``AttackSkillState``, or else the program will not be able to recognise which Entity the default value provided corresponds to.

 Finally, methods decorated with ``@reducer_method`` are defined.
 Note the signature of this function; these are the Reducers we have been looking for.
 The ``elapse`` method takes ``state: AttackSkillState`` as its second parameter.
-This signature is not a dummy variable; it specifies that the value passed should be specifically an ``AttackSkillState`` within the Store.
+This signature specifies that the value passed should be specifically an ``AttackSkillState``-typed object within the Store.
 Based on this signature, the internal implementation will query the Store appropriately and return the appropriate State combination.

 This code allows a Component to be well defined by bringing together the actions associated with certain states.